Skip to main content

 Bulk Actions

-Reboot All
+Reboot all

 Reboots all the devices discovered at once.
 It opens a dialogue asking for confirmation before proceeding.

-Read All
+Read all

 The Read All button is used to parse the configuration of all IPAC devices in the network and refresh the table.
 If there are some pending changes not yet saved the user is warned as they must be either canceled or applied (saved) before refresh the table.